rapid7/insightconnect-plugins/plugins/zoom/help.md

 #### Monitor Sign in and out Activity

-Monitor sign in and out activity
+This task is used to monitor sign in and out activity.

 ##### Input